meierjl/Towne-UL87/README.md

 # Towne-UL87LTF

-This is a curated selection of existing and new HCMV Towne datasets for viewing in the [UCSC Genome Browser](http://www.genome.ucsc.edu/).
+This is a curated selection of existing and new HCMV Towne-UL87LTF datasets for viewing in the [UCSC Genome Browser](http://www.genome.ucsc.edu/).

 # Usage: